dynovaio/sample-system-azure-functions/README.md

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](LICENSE.txt)
 [![Jupyter Book Badge](https://jupyterbook.org/badge.svg)](https://dynovaio.github.io/sample-system-azure-functions)

-# Sample System: Azure Function Apps
+# Azure Function Apps Samples

-This repository contains many sample Azure Function Apps that demonstrate how to implement the New Relic agent within Azure Function App.
+This repository contains many Azure Function Apps samples that demonstrate how to implement the New Relic agent within Azure Function App.

-By default New Relic does not support Azure Function Apps, but it is possible to use the New Relic agent in an Azure Function by using the New Relic agent API.
-This repository contains examples of how to use the New Relic agent API for functions written in Java, JavaScript and TypeScript.
+By default New Relic does not support Azure Function Apps, but it is possible to use the New Relic APM Agent in an Azure Function by using its API.
+This repository contains examples of how to use them in Azure Functions Apps written in Java, JavaScript and TypeScript.

 ## Requirements